Dongfang Bubai: Sunflower Manual

 While working with Yue Su and Cai Zifeng, Duyuan himself gradually became increasingly obsessed with the Sunflower Manual and his mind was totally corrupted by it.
 He secretly developed a new skill, Bixie Swordplay (辟邪劍法), based on his own interpretation of the manual and wrote the instructions on his kasaya.
 Later, he renounced his vows as a monk, returned to secular life, and assumed his former name, Lin Yuantu.
-The Bixie Swordplay bears similarities to the original Sunflower Manual, one of which is that any man who wishes to learn either of these skills must castrate himself before he starts practising the skills.
+The Bixie Swordplay bears similarities to the original Sunflower Manual, one of which is that any man who wishes to learn either of these skills must castrate himself before he starts practising the skills; failure to fulfill this prerequisite will result in the practitioner's body feel like it's on fire, their internal energy deviate, and die.
+For a devoted martial artist, once they read such a manual they would find it very hard to resist wanting to learn the skills despite knowing the consequences, hence Ren Woxing refused to read the Sunflower Manual and instead gave it to Dongfong Bubai, while Lin Pingzhi and Yue Buqun committed the sacrifice; all three known practitioners of such arts became more feminine as a result, both physically and mentally.
+It was because of this that Lin Yuantu hid the kasaya in his family abode and forbade any of his adopted descendants from learning the style, to prevent them from sacrificing their ability to sire descendants.
+After Lin Pingzhi retrieved the kasaya and mastered the Bixie Swordplay, he destroyed the manual but offered what he memorized to the Mount Song School.
+Lao Denuo attempted to learn the Bixie Swordplay from what Pingzhi recited, but failed and lost his all internal energy.